01Start the New Year File Process

 Check the registers in the New Year file to be sure that all old transactions have been removed according to your specifications in earlier steps in this tutorial.
 If you find that some transactions remain, it’s probably because of the previous year's transactions, or transactions up to the date you specified in the New Year File setup, where not reconciled.
 If this happens, you'll need to open the backup file (the old file), reconcile your accounts, and go through this tutorial again, starting with Step 1.

-Learn to Use the Quicken New Year Command With These Easy Steps
+How to Use the Quicken New Year Command

 This tutorial is for earlier versions of Quicken.
 If you have a newer version, creating the New Year feature has been replaced with Create a Year End Copy/Archive.